DarrenZal/NatLangKG/README.md

 Possible area of future research is distributing the NLP Engine such that it is not centralized, and could be securely managed by users to learn from their specific datasets.

 \
+**Examples:**
+* Metacrisis Mapping \
+    Darren is a close collaborator with a group of people working to map the metacrisis (see Metacrisis.xyz).
+This project could make use of a knwoledge graph, with nodes representing various crises (climate change, economic inequality, etc.) and edges illustrating their interconnections.
+This could also have nodes for solutions and their connections to the crises they address.
+A natural language interface to such a map would be useful for the public to make sense of the metacrisis.
+Such a metacrisis map could be used to train an AI model to facilitate natural language interaction.
+The existing knowledge graph is a markdown text database which does not provide the benefits of a full semantic graph.
+See https://explorer.gitcoin.co/#/round/1/0x421510312c40486965767be5ea603aa8a5707983/0x421510312c40486965767be5ea603aa8a5707983-56
+* Bioregional Mapping \
+    Darren is also involved with a group of people working to create a global network of bioregional economies.
+This involves helping people to map their bioregions, including the resources, organizations, and people in their region.
+Each bioregion could create a knowledge graph with their contextual data as a "map" which could be used to train an AI model to generate a natural language interface.
+There could also be a global graph that holds knowledge relevant to all bioregions.

+\
 **Appendix:**